vra99/restaurant-menu/README.md

 -   The total bill amount is displayed when at least one dish has been selected.
 -   An error message is displayed when I try to select an invalid menu combination.

-## Submission

-Please submit your program as an online repository or downloadable link to your point of contact at OpenTable.